saintly2k/AbulaChan/README.md

+# Important Announcement
+Due to vacation, the webserver will be down.
+You won't be able to reach abulafia.space.
+Will be around end of July back again if nothing happens while I'm in Turkey.

 # AbulaBoard
 Your daily Textboard/Imageboard.
 Written in PHP and HTML and it can be used without Database!
 Actually, it's a continued version of the old Bazuchan.